yukijina/yukijina.github.io/_posts/2019-01-31-my_first_cli_project_in_ruby.markdown

 <br>

 <h4>&#10033; scraper.rb</h4>
-In scraper.rb, I grabbed the data such as text and URL from the web pages using Nokogiri.
+I scraped data such as text and URL from the web pages using Nokogiri.
 Nokogiri is an open source library to parse XML/HTML in Ruby.
 It was very fun when I finally obtain the data from the website.
 <br>

 <h4>&#10033; category.rb</h4>
-This is a class file to initialize with arguments that are scraped in scraper.rb.
-I assigned attribute and stored each instance in a class variable.
-I grabbed the title and URL from the first page of the website - recipe category.
+This is a class file.
+Title and URL are scraped from the first page of the website - in scraper.rb.
+Those data was passed through argument - category.
 <br>

 <h4>&#10033; recipes.rb</h4>